flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/AtlasSetup.md

 >![](images/atlas-j-8.png)

-* Go to “Clusters” submenu, under “Atlas” on the left menu, then click "Collections" for your cluster.
+* Go to “Clusters” submenu, under “Atlas” on the left menu, then click "Collections" for your cluster (you may need to wait a little longer for the cluster to be fully created).

 > <img src="images/atlas-j-9.png" height="250">

-* Click "Add My Own Data
+* Click "Add My Own Data"

 >![](images/atlas-j-10.png)